kuzminrobin/code_review_notes/misc_posts.md

 # The Build System of My Dream

+(Draft)
-Here I share my ideas about how one can accelerate the source code build process a few hundred times.
+Here I share my ideas about how one can accelerate the source code build process a hundred times.

 ## Why I'm Writing This